-The Granary Barn next to the farmhouse has been extremely well occupied since Easter 2011, with phenominal feedback (See testimonials)
+The Granary Barn next to the farmhouse has been extremely well occupied since Easter 2011, with phenomenal feedback (See testimonials).

 The river Deben gives nearby Debenham its name, which is a fabulous place to visit and only five minutes from Woodfarm Barns.
 And yes, it is where the department store gets its name as the founder lived here before setting off some 300 years ago to London to set up his high class haberdashery.
 Didn’t do too badly did he?

-Check our ‘Cottages’ page for each one and just pick a drop down box to have a look at loads more photo’s and info
+Check our Barns page and just pick one to have a look at loads more photos and info.